Quantum neural networks with multi-qubit potentials: Results

-The existence of $w_{\rm{m}} \hat{\sigma}_1^z \hat{\sigma}_2^z$ in the neural potential enables the quantum perceptron to construct an XOR gate as a non-linear separator.
-To prove this point, we test the cost function value (see, Eq.~(\ref{cost-function1})) for our quantum perceptron and find that $C< 1\%$ occurs at epoch $=197$ as shown in Fig.~\ref{classical-tasks}~(a) (solid-blue line with squares).
+we find that Eq. (\ref{condition2}) - (\ref{condition4}) are contradictory, if the mutli-qubit interaction term does not exist.
+However, one can always find approprint values for $w_{\rm{m}}$ to satisfy the above inequalities.
+The existence of $w_{\rm{m}} \hat{\sigma}_1^z \hat{\sigma}_2^z$ in the neural potential enables the quantum perceptron to construct an XOR gate as a nonlinear separator.
+We test the cost function value (see, Eq.~(\ref{cost-function1})) for our quantum perceptron and find that $C< 1\%$ occurs at epoch $=197$ as shown in Fig.~\ref{classical-tasks}~(a) (solid-blue line with squares).
+From the numerical calcluation, we can see that the cost function value continues to decrease.
 On the contrary the classical and qubit-qubit interaction perceptron are not able to produce an XOR gate, see plateau behavior of the cost function (dotted-red) that remains constant after the epoch $\sim 50$.